-When you practice couples meditation exercises, aim to cultivate loving intimacy.
+When we practice meditation as a couple, we aim to cultivate compassion.

-A spiritual relationship need not be perfect.
+A relationship need not be perfect.
 No relationship is ever perfect.
-There are ups and downs on our journey, in love as in life.
-That is simply the way of things.
-A spiritual relationship understands and accepts these ups and downs as a sacred step on the journey.
+Naturally, there are ups and downs on our journey.
+Obviously, that’s just life.
+But A mindful relationship understands and accepts these ups and downs as a sacred step on the journey.

 When we meditate, we increase our compassion.
 And that can only do good for our relationship.

 The main risk of meditating as a couple is that the insight you get from meditating might reveal to you that you actually want to split up.